3CordGuy/coders-liturgy/src/routes/prayers/for-moments-of-frustration.md

 Forgive me for a grumbling heart.

-I presume these desires to be of good intent, but I admit I don't know what is best for all situations and my feelings may betray me.
+I presume these desires to be of good intent,<br/>
+but I admit I don't know what is best for all situations and my feelings may betray me.

-Therefore grant wisdom so I may rightly engage my thoughts and actions.
+Therefore grant wisdom so I may rightly engage my thoughts and actions.<br/>
 Help me to guard my heart from bitterness and anger.

-In this struggle, may I sense the peace that transcends understanding.
+In this struggle, may I sense the peace that transcends understanding.<br/>
 Help me know the love of Christ in this moment — a greater strife he endured on my behalf.
 Remind me that I am refined through all trials — sanctified and stronger.